Names can be worth billions fighting for. One such name is 'SportPesa'.

 However, there was a new shareholder, Naogen Investments Inc, whose stake was at 33.1 per cent by January 21, 2020.

-They also question the transfer of SportPesa from its original owner Pevans East Africa to the UK-based Sportpesa Global Holdings, arguing that in the filing, Kenya does not appear as one of the countries covered under the protocol.
+They also question the transfer of SportPesa from its original owner Pevans East Africa to the UK-based Sportpesa Global Holdings, arguing that Kenya does not appear as one of the countries covered under the protocol in the filing.

 On November 24, BCLB accused Milestone of "blatantly" changing its shareholding structure.

-This, said the regulator, was in breach of requirements that before any change of ownership, directorship and/or shareholding is made, the company has to seek the approval of the regulator in writing.
+This, said the regulator, was in breach of requirements that before any change of ownership, directorship and/or shareholding is made, the company has to seek the regulator's approval in writing.

-The shareholding structure that had been submitted to the regulator showed that the majority of the shares – 9,950 – were held by Nob Five Limited while another 50 belonged to Wilson Ngatia Karungaru.
+The shareholding structure submitted to the regulator showed that most of the shares – 9,950 – were held by Nob Five Limited while another 50 belonged to Wilson Ngatia Karungaru.

-However, after investigations, BCLB found the company had changed its ownership, directorship and shareholding structures without notifying it.
+However, after carrying out investigations, BCLB found the company had changed it ownership, directorship and shareholding structures without notifying it.

-Nob Five was owned by Selenium which had 96 per cent of the shares while the remaining four per cent were owned by Jackline Nyambura Kungu.
+Nob Five was owned by Selenium, which had 96 per cent of the shares while Jackline Nyambura Kungu owned the remaining four per cent.

 BCLB said that this was in breach of the applicable operating requirements for which its licence may be varied and or/cancelled.